Backing galamsey allegations with evidence impossible – Tony Aubynn to Akufo-Addo

-It will be impossible to meet President Nana Addo Dankwa Akufo-Addo’s demand of providing evidence to support claims that some persons in his government are engaged in illegal small-scale mining (galamsey), Dr Toni Aubynn, a former Chief Executive Officer at the Minerals Commission, has said.
+It will be impossible to meet President Akufo-Addo’s demand of providing evidence to support claims that some persons in his government are engaged in illegal small-scale mining (galamsey), Dr Toni Aubynn, a former Chief Executive Officer at the Minerals Commission, has said.

 He said this while delivering a speech at the National Dialogue on Small Scale Mining Wednesday April 14.